Release Notes for Melissa v2.0.0

 - Enhanced code quality using

-. - Rewrote configuration files to use clearer and more consistent keys.
+pylint. - Rewrote configuration files to use clearer and more consistent keys.

 Configuration & Setup